 - Images snagged from a standard free public no-royalties image library -- We would similarly use the caption field to just say "Photo credit: Joe Schmoe" (<-- link to source), including those that we annotate.

-- Images provided by photographers that we know, where they explicitly give us permission to use their photos for the purposes of Brainscape -- It would be nice of us to actually put an unobtrusive "stamp" on the bottom-left of the image. (e.g. Ⓒ Joe Schmoe).
+- Images provided by photographers that you know, where they explicitly give you permission to use their photos for the purposes of your flashcards

 Still have questions and can't find the answer?
 Be sure to email our Tech Support Team (support@brainscape.com).